 As a focused practice with dedicated administrative support, we provide personalized attention without the overhead of a large firm.
 For remote clients, we've refined a collaborative process combining scheduled video meetings, shared document platforms, and regular check-ins to maintain momentum.
 For Greater Philadelphia area organizations, we offer in-person sessions—often the perfect excuse to finally try that new café or bakery near your office.
 While we can travel for project-based work, we've found that a mix of virtual and occasional in-person meetings creates the perfect balance of efficiency and relationship-building.
 Our approach emphasizes documentation and knowledge transfer so your team develops capacity along the way.

 For fractional fundraising clients, we integrate into your team with regular check-ins and ongoing support.
-A typical week might include strategy meetings with your leadership team, review of fundraising materials, prospect research, grant writing, campaign planning, or coaching sessions.
+A typical week might include strategy meetings with your leadership team, review of fundraising materials, prospect research, grant writing, fundraising planning, or coaching sessions.
 All clients receive responsive communication between scheduled meetings.
 We value thoughtful planning and preparation, helping you develop systems that minimize last-minute crises while still being responsive to legitimate urgent needs when they arise.

 Grant strategy should be tailored to your organization's capacity, funding needs, and program fit.
 Rather than pursuing a specific number, focus on identifying opportunities with strong alignment to your mission and building relationships with funders.
 Develop a grant calendar that spaces applications throughout the year, considering your organization's capacity to both apply for and implement grants.
 We've seen organizations burn out and waste resources chasing every possible grant—we'll help you be strategic instead of scattered, focusing on quality proposals to funders who actually match your work.